 B. Authorization

-For the purposes of this guidance, authorization is the right or permission that is granted to a system entity (e.g., a device, server, or software function) to access a system resource.
-More specifically, as a defensive measure, an authorization scheme enforces privileges, i.e. “rights,” associated with authenticated sessions, identities and/or roles.
+For the purposes of this guidance, authorization is the right or a permission that is granted to a system entity (e.g., a device, server, or software function) to access a system resource.
+More specifically, as a defensive measure, an authorization scheme enforces privileges (i.e., “rights” associated with authenticated sessions, identities and/or roles).
 These privileges either permit allowed behavior, or refuse disallowed behavior in order to ensure that system resources are only accessed in accepted ways, by accepted parties.

 Within an adequately designed authorization scheme, the principle of least privileges should be applied to users, system functions, and others, to only allow those entities the levels of system access necessary to perform a specific function.

-For example, in a situation in which a malicious actor has gained access to a credential associated with patient privileges, that malicious actor should not be able to access device resources or functionality reserved for the manufacturer or for the health care provider, such as device maintenance routines or the ability to change medication dosage amounts.
+For example, in a situation in which a malicious actor has gained access to a credential associated with patient privileges, that malicious actor should not be able to access device resources or functionality reserved for the manufacturer or for the healthcare provider, such as device maintenance routines or the ability to change medication dosage amounts.

-While authentication schemes based on cryptographically-proven designs are generally considered more robust and are therefore preferred, meaningful authorization checks can be performed based on other compelling evidence (e.g., benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 and associated supporting justification and as evidenced through security testing).
+While authentication schemes based on cryptographically proven designs are generally considered more robust and are therefore preferred, meaningful authorization checks can be performed based on other compelling evidence (e.g., benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 and associated supporting justification and as evidenced through security testing).
 For example, a medical device programmer that is capable of Near-Field Communications (NFC) could have elevated privileges that are granted based on a signal of intent over NFC that cannot physically be produced by another unauthorized device over Radio-Frequency (RF) (e.g., a home monitor).

 The following list provides recommended design implementations for an authorization scheme: